-This College Annual Report will be provided to the BOSTES on RANGS Online, no later than June 30, 2016.
+This College Annual Report will be provided to the NESA on RANGS Online, no later than June 30, 2017.

 Public disclosure of this Annual Report by June 30, 2016 will be by way of the College website.
-For those unable to access the internet, a hard copy can be requested at the College Reception.
+For those persons responsible for a student of the College who are unable to access the internet, a hard copy can be requested at the College Reception.